gameboydathird/gameboydathird/README.md

 - 👋 Hi, I’m @gameboydathird
-- 👀 I’m interested in playing videogames (League of Legends, CS-GO, Minecraft, Fortnite), programming, and listening to electronic music.
+- 👀 I’m interested in playing videogames (League of Legends, CS2, Minecraft, Fortnite), programming, and listening to electronic music.
-- 🌱 I’m currently learning Solidity, and I have 80% finished HTML and CSS.
+- 🌱 I’m currently relearning everything as I haven't touched code in a long time.
-- 💞️ I’m looking to collaborate on League of Legends and building webpages
+- 💞️ I’m looking to double stack on CS2 and build cool shit online with random dudes.
-- 📫  You can reach me +60 11-6135 2135 and my email christopheryeo2.0@gmail.com using google chats.
+- 📫  You can reach me +60 11-6135 2135 and my email is christopheryeo2.0@gmail.com using google chats.

 <!---
 gameboydathird/gameboydathird is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.